PanpanZheng/UNMIX/README.md

-# UNMIX: Identifying Hidden Buyers in Darknet Markets via Dirichlet Hawkes Process
+# DMHP: Using Dirichlet Marked Hawkes Processes for Insider Threat Detection
-Recognize the exact hidden buyers in the Darknet
+In this paper, we present a DirichletMarked Hawkes Process (DMHP) to detect malicious activities frominsiders in real-time.
+DMHP combines the Dirichlet process andmarked Hawkes processes to model the sequence of user activities.

 ## Running Environment